Getting Ready to Be On Medicaid* in Connecticut

 2. How should you “Spend Down” assets if you are NOT married?

 MEDICARE SUPPLEMENTAL INSURANCE may still be purchased and cover you even if you are in a nursing home.
 This can be vital to cover the co-pays for days 21 - 100 of the nursing home stay which might be $10,000+ otherwise.
 CAUTION: TALK TO A LAWYER FIRST if you made a "gift" within the past 5 years.
-Note: you may not need this if you have gross income of or under $2,135/mo and apply for the QMB "Medicare Savings Plan."
+Note: you may not need this if you have gross income of or under $2,649/mo and apply for the QMB "Medicare Savings Plan."

-FUNERAL ARRANGEMENTS: $8,000 maximum for an irrevocable funeral contract, no limit on a "burial trust" for casket, grave lining, etc. One cemetery plot (one for each, if married).
+FUNERAL ARRANGEMENTS: $10,000 maximum for an irrevocable funeral contract, no limit on a "burial trust" for casket, grave lining, etc. One cemetery plot (one for each, if married).

 GET YOUR EYES CHECKED.
 The Title 19 program is not much on eyes either.
-NOW IS THE TIME to buy spare pairs of glasses, or if you prefer, contact lenses and all the fixtures.
+NOW IS THE TIME to buy spare pairs of progressive glasses, or if you prefer, contact lenses and all the fixtures.
 Glasses also can get stolen in the nursing home!

 CHECK YOUR FEET, SKIN, EARS....
 Title 19 covers the basics.
 You do NOT have your choice of doctor and you may not get everything done that can be done.
 The State may only pay for a crummy $400 hearing aid.
 Podiatry may not be covered.
 NOW IS THE TIME to attend to any problems that the State may not find important, especially getting the best hearing aid/wheel chair/voice adapter/ventilator money can buy.
 And... hearing aids get stolen in the nursing home!
+You may need a spare!

 GET YOUR AFFAIRS IN ORDER.
 Whether or not you will really need a will, you should have a General Durable Power of Attorney, and if it does not include health care provisions, then also a Designation of Health Care Representative.
 It is a good idea to appoint a Conservator in case one is required.
 If you are married and the home is in your name, transfer it to your spouse!
 Finally, many people want Living Wills that authorize life support to be withheld or withdrawn if you are terminal or in a "persistent vegetative state."
 You MAY add more specific instructions, too.
 All health matters can be combined in one document.
 Check my article, "What You Owe Your Family."